yudhisteer/Learning-3D-Vision-with-Inverse-Graphics-Part-I/README.md

 --->

 ### 2.3 Fitting a Point Cloud
+Similarly, to fitting a voxel, we generate a point cloud with random ```xyz``` values.
+We define the ```chamfer loss``` function that will allow us to fit the random point cloud into our target point cloud again using the ```Adam``` optimizer.

 <p align="center">
   <img src="https://github.com/yudhisteer/Learning-3D-Vision-with-Inverse-Graphics/assets/59663734/be835f55-6da3-4b3e-8aa3-71aeea9d11b3" width="50%" />
 </p>

+Note that a point cloud represents a set of P points in 3D space.
+It can represent fine structures a huge numebr of poitns as we see below in the visualizations which uses ```1000``` points only.
+However, it does not explicitly represent the surface of the of a shape hence, we need to extract a mesh from the point cloud.
+I explain more about point cloud in my other projects: [Point Clouds: 3D Perception with Open3D](https://github.com/yudhisteer/Point-Clouds-3D-Perception-with-Open3D) and [Robotic Grasping Detection with PointNet](https://github.com/yudhisteer/Robotic-Grasping-Detection-with-PointNet).

+We train our data for 10000 iterations and observe the loss steadily decreases to about ```0.014```.
+This reflects effective learning and model optimization.

 <p align="center">
   <img src="https://github.com/yudhisteer/Learning-3D-Vision-with-Inverse-Graphics/assets/59663734/92ceddbd-e8a9-4e43-9d11-a8de9a2d232a" width="50%" />
 </p>

+Below are the visualization for the ```ground truth```, the ```fitted point cloud```, and the ```optimization progress``` results.

 <table style="width:100%">
   <tr>